Packmoor: Geography

 Located just to the south of the Pennines, Packmoor and surrounding areas are quite hilly and rich in coal deposits.
 It is close to the Staffordshire Moorlands, as well as the Cheshire Plain.

 Scotia Brook, a tributary of Fowlea Brook (which is in turn a tributary of the River Trent), flows along the western flank of Packmoor.
 Parts of the watercourse run parallel the former Potteries Loop Line, which has now been converted into a public footpath.

 Infrastructure

 The nearest major road is the A50, which runs through nearby Tunstall.
 The A500 and A34 are also close by.
 The closest motorway is the M6.

 Public transport

 Packmoor is served by 1–2 buses per hour by the number 7 route, operating between Hanley and Kidsgrove.
 Previously a First Potteries-only route, since 2023 it has been jointly operated by First and D&G Bus.

 Kidsgrove railway station is the closest train station still in active use; it offers services to Stoke-on-Trent, Crewe, Derby, Manchester, Birmingham, and London.
 Previously, the village was served by Newchapel and Goldenhill railway station which stood along the demolished Potteries Loop Line.

 Points of Interest

-Packmoor has a primary school, a medical centre and pharmacy, two churches (one Methodist, one Catholic), a One Stop convenience store, and a community hall.
+Packmoor has a primary school, a medical centre and pharmacy, two churches (one Methodist, one Catholic), a One Stop convenience store,3 football pitches and a community hall.